 - Pierce potatoes once.
 Microwave for 2-3 minutes.
 Set aside to cool slightly before chopping into small pieces.

-- In a large non-stick skillet, heat 1 tbsp olive oil over medium-high heat.
+- In a large non-stick skillet, heat 1 tablespoon olive oil over medium-high heat.
 Add potatoes, red onion, bell pepper, garlic, and kale.
 Once vegetables are nearly tender, add black beans.
-Sprinkle with salt and 1 tsp chili powder.
+Sprinkle with salt and 1 teaspoon chili powder.
 Cook until potatoes are tender.
 Set vegetables aside and wipe out your skillet.

 - Tear tofu into varying sized crumbles (refer to ingredient picture for approximate size.)